Apple to roll out new Snoopy, Peanuts cartoon series

 DHX bought this stake, as well as rights to Peanuts gang member Peppermint Patty, for $345 million in 2017.

-The commitment is for DHX to produce a new animated series, specials and short programmes around the Peanuts gang, a bunch of kids with the dog Snoopy.
+The commitment is for DHX to produce a new animated series, specials and short programs around the Peanuts gang, a bunch of kids with the dog Snoopy.

-The Canadian group will also create educational programmes including the Peanuts gang, exclusively for Apple, around space and the conquest of space.
+The Canadian group will also create educational programs including the Peanuts gang, exclusively for Apple, around space and the conquest of space.

 The agreement between Apple and DHX Media is another example of the Apple brand’s ambition, given the launch, announced by several media in 2019, of its own video-on-demand service offering exclusive content.